 I had started the very first internet-based farm radio network on planet Earth.
 I have no way to prove this, but I’m am convinced that it’s true, and it’s something I’m very proud of to this day.

 I shared my discovery with my NAFB colleagues.
 The interest was so great that I built a web page that showed everyone how to encode an MP3 file and which settings to use.
 I also chaired the NAFB News Service Committee that year and helped to transition the service’s website from RealAudio streaming to MP3 downloads.
 I’m proud to see that my discovery has stood the test of time.
 We’re still using MP3 files for farm programming today.

 Once I had found a way to distribute my programming, the Louisiana Farm Bureau Radio Network grew quickly.
-Within two years we topped out at 23 radio stations, our FMR numbers were number one in Louisiana and our billing was well into six figures.
+Within two years we topped out at 23 radio stations, we were the highest rated farm network in Louisiana and our billing was well into six figures.

 The next few years with the Louisiana Farm Bureau were great ones.
 Mike Danna was a great guy to work for.
 I continued to grow into my role on television and the radio network got stronger each year.
 I learned to build and run a website, and we explored new ways of telling our story online.
 But I was 11 years into my farm broadcasting career, and things were starting to get stale.
 I had a very stable job with a good income for my growing family, but I was looking for a new challenge.